esphome/esphome-docs/guides/contributing.rst

       - A blank line is *required* after every ``tabs`` directive.
       - The contents of each tab can be displayed by clicking on the tab that you wish to show.
-        Clicking on the tab that is currently open will hide the tab’s content, leaving only the tab set labels visible.
+        Clicking again on the tab that is currently open will hide its content, leaving only the tab set labels visible.
-      - For advanced features like tab-groupings refer to https://sphinx-tabs.readthedocs.io/en/latest/
+      - For advanced features like tab-groupings, refer to https://sphinx-tabs.readthedocs.io/en/latest/

 - **Images**: Use the ``figure`` directive to display an image: